Bachelor of Science Program

 - Approved science elective (4 credits)

-*Comm 220 is waived for students who take Freshman Inquiry.
+*Comm 220 is waived for students that have taken Freshman Inquiry.

 One of the following 15 credit sequences, including their associated laboratories: PH 211, 212, 213, with 214, 215, 216 (General Physics with Calculus and Lab); CH 221, 222, 223 with CH 227, 228, 229 (General Chemistry and Lab); or BI 251, 252, 253 (Principles of Biology with Integrated Lab).